BramVanroy/spacy_conll/README.rst

     doc = nlp('I like cookies.')
     print(doc._.pandas)

-The snippets above will output a pandas DataFrame by using :code:`._.pandas` rather than the standard :code:`conll_pd`, and all occurrences of "-PRON-" in the lemma field are replaced by "PRON".
+The snippets above will output a pandas DataFrame by using :code:`._.pandas` rather than the standard :code:`._.conll_pd`, and all occurrences of "-PRON-" in the lemma field are replaced by "PRON".

 .. code:: text